The need for a nonlocal expansion in general relativity: Conclusions

-Our considerations in this paper are very generic, anticipating the future construction of a novel EFT of GR.
+Our considerations in this paper are very generic, anticipating the construction of a novel EFT of GR.
 They should apply to any situation where there is non-negligible angular momentum (defined in special relativistic terms) over scales ``large'' compared to the curvature.
-However, at the moment we do not have an effective theory in $\tilde{\alpha}$ which can be used to actually calculate corrections to the post-Newtonian expansion.
-Nonetheless, the linearised quasilocal angular momentum corrections in \cite{Galoppo_2024b} are reasonably expected to arise from such an effective theory.
+At the moment, we do not have an effective theory in $\tilde{\alpha}$ which can be used to actually calculate corrections to the post-Newtonian expansion.

+However, we can discuss where such effective theory corrections might become necessary.
+While galaxy rotation curves are the leading historical evidence for dark matter, it is nowadays far from the only one.
+However, as we shall now briefly describe, all other pieces of evidence concerns regimes where each element of \eqref{scaling} is non-trivial, and hence where $\tilde{\alpha}$ is likely to be non-negligible.

-We can however say something about where such effective theory corrections become necessary.
-The first obvious application are disc galaxy rotation curves.
-The second direct application is in the dynamics of galaxy clusters, given the value of the parameter obtained for $\tilde{\alpha}$ for Laniakea.
-In particular, the Bullet cluster \cite{Clowe_2004}, thought to be a direct and straight-forward signature of DM, also fits in the range of validity of the approach here, since it is a collision with significant velocities and an impact parameter comparable to the radius of curvature of the galaxies.
-The calculations here do not touch the issue of light-bending in relativity, but it is reasonable that a nonlocal expansion around a scale such as $\tilde{\alpha}$ could yield significant corrections to the lensing observables used to characterize \cite{Clowe_2004}.
+For instance, let us consider the dynamics of galaxy clusters, in the light of the value of the parameter obtained for $\tilde{\alpha}$ for Laniakea.
+In particular, the Bullet cluster \citep{Clowe_2004}, also fits in the range of validity of the approach here, since it is a collision with significant velocities and an impact parameter comparable to the radius of curvature of the galaxies.
+The calculations here do not touch the issue of light-bending in relativity, but it is reasonable that a nonlocal expansion around a scale such as $\tilde{\alpha}$ could yield significant corrections to the lensing observables used to characterise the dark matter distribution within galaxy clusters \citep{Clowe_2004,Bartelmann_2010}.
+Moreover, we note that in the original work by Deur \citep{Deur_2009, Deur_2017}, nonlocal effects of GR -- discussed in analogy with self-interactions of non-abelian effective field theories -- already showed non-negligible impact on galaxy rotation curves.
+What this means is that care needs to be taken when discussing the \lq\lq non-relativistic limit''.
+Usually, such a limit is defined by small velocities and weak purely time-like metric potentials, but as we see this might not be enough: the Riemann tensor is sensitive to space gradients of such potentials, and if an angular momentum is defined over regions where such gradients are large, its violation can not be captured by the usual post-Newtonian expansion at leading orders (see also \cite{Buchert_2009} for a complementary discussion).
+For binaries most of this violation goes away when reduced coordinate systems are chosen, but such choice makes no difference if the number of gravitating bodies is much bigger than two.
+Because of this the effective theory of general relativity must include non-local parameters, of which $\tilde{\alpha}$ is expected to be the leading candidate (as, to use the terminology from particle effective theory, it is the lowest dimensional operator)